uutils/parse_datetime/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/uutils/humantime_to_duration/blob/main/LICENSE)
 [![CodeCov](https://codecov.io/gh/uutils/humantime_to_duration/branch/main/graph/badge.svg)](https://codecov.io/gh/uutils/humantime_to_duration)

-A Rust crate for parsing human-readable relative time strings and converting them to a `Duration`.
+A Rust crate for parsing human-readable relative time strings and converting them to a `Duration`, or parsing human-readable datetime strings and converting them to a `DateTime`.

 ## Features

-- Parses a variety of human-readable time formats.
+- Parses a variety of human-readable and standard time formats.
 - Supports positive and negative durations.
 - Allows for chaining time units (e.g., "1 hour 2 minutes" or "2 days and 2 hours").
 - Calculate durations relative to a specified date.